Family Adventure Awaits in Norway

 Bergen: Day 1

 Bergen is the second largest city in Norway, located on the western coast.
 It’s often called the gateway to the fjords.
 Bergen is a beautiful port city dominated by mountains and water.
 It’s the perfect location for cultivating a love for the sea!
 An American/Norwegian photographer recommended we try reindeer hot dogs at Trekroneren for lunch while in Bergen.
 We enjoyed eating our hot dogs and ordering from the stand that is conveniently located near the Fish Market.
-We experienced the highlights of Bergen with Pia Rothmann, a portrait photographer from Bergen.
+We experienced the highlights of Bergen with Pia Rothmann, a portrait photographer from the Bergen area.
 She showed us Bryggen, a UNESECO site, Floibanen funicular(or incline in Pittsburgh), Mount Floyen, the Fish Market and the beautiful back streets.
-She also pointed out an adorable coffee shop for us to return to after our photo session.
+She also pointed out an adorable coffee shop for us to return to after our family portrait session.
 While in Bergen, we saw and later drove on Vetrlidsallmenningen Road, it is the steepest, most crooked road I’ve ever seen (even more extreme than San Francisco’s Lombard Street).
 We couldn’t make the turns without backing up (sometimes repeatedly) in a car smaller than a VW Golf.
 One of the funniest moments of our trip was when we realized that it was actually a two way street!

 Bergen: Day 2